Botanical Information

 Harvesting and Storage

-- Drying: Air dry in a well-ventilated, shaded area.
+- Drying: Air dry in a well-ventilated area away from direct sunlight.

 Modern Research